-- Concerns over children's progress at any time raised with the SENCO/HT - Teachers ongoing assessment for learning often triggers concern - The school's formal assessment cycle identifies or confirms concerns - Initially children's needs are met through School Support Plans - If appropriate progress is still not made the child will be moved to an Enhanced School Support Plan where advice and expertise of outside professionals is sought. - If progress is still a cause for concern the school will apply for enhanced provision from the LA - If a pupil has high incidence disability and SEN then an Education, Health and Care Plan may be applied for. - Parents are consulted each step of the way
+- Concerns over children's progress at any time raised with the SENCO/HT - Teachers ongoing assessment for learning often triggers concern - The school's formal assessment cycle identifies or confirms concerns - Initially children's needs are met through School Support Plans - If appropriate progress is still not made advice and expertise of outside professionals is sought. - Under exceptional circumstances (See Discretionary top up funding paragraph 10.4) school may apply for additional funding from the LA. - If a pupil has high incidence disability and SEND then an Education, Health and Care Plan may be applied for. - Parents are consulted each step of the way